KEY TAKEAWAYS

 Can you customize workplace benefits plans in Canada?

-Yes, employers in Canada can fully customize employee benefits plans to meet the specific needs of their workforce.
+Yes, employers in Canada can customize employee benefits plans to meet the specific needs of their workforce.
 Insurers offer modular plan designs, allowing employers to choose from options like extended health, dental, vision, mental health, and wellness spending accounts.

 Small businesses can also add features such as virtual care, fertility coverage, or financial wellness programs.
 This flexibility helps employers align their group benefits with workforce demographics, budget constraints, and organizational goals.